-SUMMER 2008 [37]

-Legislature, some of our community colleges began to offer baccalaureate degrees to help meet the employment needs in specific discipline areas.
-St. Petersburg College was the first community college to be approved to grant baccalaureate degrees in Florida.
-Since then, nine additional colleges have been approved for four-year degrees.
-The rationale for these new programs is very similar to the original rationale "Florida needs for the establishing of the community college system: Florida needs increased production of high quality, affordable degrees that are more geographically available.
-Statewide shortages of teachers, nurses, and applied technology baccalaureate degrees fuel the

-need for these new programs.
+Beginning in 2001 with specific authorization from the Florida rationale for these new programs is very similar to the original rationale for the establishing of the community college system: Florida needs increased production of high quality, affordable degrees that are more geographically available.
+Statewide shortages of teachers, nurses, and applied technology baccalaureate degrees fuel the need for these new programs.